BarryWebster/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

 Accessibility in programming means making web pages and the internet accessible to all people, regardless of how they need to interact with a page.
-This includes people with auditory disabilities, visual disabilities and any other type of physical disabilities, as well as people who can only access mobile devices or have slow internet.
+This includes people with auditory disabilities, visual disabilities and any other type of physical disabilities; as well as people who can only access mobile devices or have slow internet.

 2. Talk about 3 different things you can do to ensure your website is accessible.

-    1) Adding Responsive Units such as scalable units in CSS - REM, EM or %(percentages)
+    1) Adding Responsive Units such as scalable units in CSS - REM, EM or %(percentages).
     2) Using semantic tags when coding in HTML and using meaningful id and class names as well as giving all images "alt" text.
     3) Use colors that contrast well and avoid using colors that are red or green.
 When possible, use a visual counterpart, like a symbol, in colorful displays that are trying to convey a message (e.g. the stop symbol or a picture of a hand).